Duchess Helene in Bavaria

-Helene Caroline Therese (4 April 1834 – 16 May 1890), nicknamed Néné, was the Hereditary Princess of Thurn and Taxis as the wife of Maximilian Anton Lamoral.
+Duchess Helene in Bavaria (Helene Caroline Therese; 4 April 1834 – 16 May 1890), nicknamed Néné, was the Hereditary Princess of Thurn and Taxis as the wife of Maximilian Anton Lamoral.
 She was a Duchess in Bavaria by birth as the daughter of Duke Maximilian Joseph and Princess Ludovika.
 She was temporarily the head of the Thurn and Taxis family.

-Helene’s maternal aunt, Princess Sophie of Bavaria, saw Helene as a good marriage candidate for her son, the future Austrian emperor Franz Josef, and in 1853, Helene, her mother, and her younger sister Elisabeth visited him in Bad Ischl.
-It was already presumed that Franz Josef would marry Helene, and when he decided to marry Elisabeth instead, Helene was distraught.

 In 1858, Helene married Maximilian Anton, Hereditary Prince of Thurn and Taxis.
-After nearly nine years of marriage, Maximillian died due to a chronic kidney disease, leaving the Thrun and Taxis throne into the hands of Helene until their son reached majority.
+After nearly nine years of marriage, Maximillian died due to a chronic kidney disease, leaving the Thurn and Taxis throne in the hands of Helene until their son reached maturity.

 Early life (1834–1858)

 Childhood

-Helene Caroline Therese was the third child and eldest daughter of Maximilian Joseph, Duke in Bavaria and Princess Ludovika of Bavaria.
-She was nicknamed “Néné”.
+Helene Caroline Therese was the third child and eldest daughter of Duke Maximilian Joseph in Bavaria and Princess Ludovika of Bavaria.
+Princess Ludovika had been pregnant with twins, but lost one of the fetuses during a trip to Bayreuth.
+Helene was born on 4 April 1834 in the Herzog Max Palais in Munich and was christened Caroline Therese Helene.

 As a child, Helene and her siblings enjoyed a more carefree and informal upbringing than what was customary for royal children at the time.
-Their family home during winter was Herzog Max Palais in Munich and Possenhofen Castle on Lake Starnberg during summer.
+Their family home during winter was Herzog-Max-Palais in Munich and Possenhofen Castle on Lake Starnberg during summer.

-Helene was unusually pious, and would have fit into the Habsburg court well.
-She had one quality, though, that would not have been accepted: she was habitually unpunctual, and often missed trains and appointments.